spurin/xmldataset/docs/index.rst

 A Python library that simplifies the extraction of datasets from XML content.

 XML is a simple markup format.
-Whilst simple, extracting the data that we are interested in is often more complicated than it needs to be.
+Whilst simple, extracting data of interest is often more complicated than it needs to be.

-**xmldataset** addresses this through a simple plaintext declaration that follows the structure of the XML document.
-The declaration is indented to match the XML indentation, the data we are interested in tagged against a dataset.
+**xmldataset** addresses this through an easy to use plaintext declaration that follows the structure of the XML document.
+The declaration is indented, matching the XML structure, the data we are interested in is tagged against a dataset.

 Take for example, an XML document that lists colleagues: